oxyian-dev/faker-review-lite/README.md

 ## Features

 ### Free Features
-- Generate up to 15 reviews per product
+- Generate up to 5 reviews per product
-- Select specific products for reviews
+- Select up to 2 products at a time for reviews
-- Set verified/unverified purchase status
+- Unverified reviews only
-- Default balanced rating distribution
+- Balanced rating distribution (3-5 stars)
 - Simple and intuitive interface

 ### Premium Features